LibreHealthIO/community-infra/ansible/README.md

 ## How to use this
 How this is run is dependent on what project you are working with.

 ### To run for all hosts

-`ansible-playbook -i inventories/all site.yml`
+`ansible-playbook -i inventories/all site.yml -vvv`

 ### For [LibreHealth EHR][]

-`ansible-playbook -i inventories/all -l ehr.librehealth.io site.yml`
+`ansible-playbook -i inventories/all -l ehr.librehealth.io site.yml -vvv`

 ### For [LibreHealth Toolkit][] / [LibreHealth Radiology][]

 #### [LibreHealth Radiology][]

-`ansible-playbook -i inventories/all -l radiology.librehealth.io site.yml`
+`ansible-playbook -i inventories/all -l radiology.librehealth.io site.yml -vvv`

 #### [LibreHealth Toolkit][]

-`ansible-playbook -i inventories/all -l toolkit.librehealth.io site.yml`
+`ansible-playbook -i inventories/all -l toolkit.librehealth.io site.yml -vvv`

 ## Running example ad-hoc commands

 #### Update all packages playbook
 This will do a dry run of updating all packages on all servers

-`ansible-playbook -i inventories/all update.yml --check -vvvv`
+`ansible-playbook -i inventories/all update.yml --check -vvv`

 When satisfied this will not break anything drop the `--check` and it will update all servers in the inventories.